 The research says that 75% of sales in the B2B domain take around 4 months to close; whereas, 18% of all B2B deals take 12 months to close.

 For a deal, the sales cycle of 4 months to 12 months is a lot of time.

-The most important KPIs for your sales pipeline is –
+The most important KPIs for your sales pipeline are –

-Of course, there are other factors that may decide the outcome you’re trying to reach, but the above three tops the lot.
+Of course, there are other factors that may decide the outcome you’re trying to reach, but the above three top the lot.

 If you’re not attracting enough prospects to your sales funnel, how many would you qualify as your valuable leads?
 And how would that affect your number of closed deals?

 Along with looking at the quantity, it’s also important that you use the right filers to qualify your prospects –